eirikhsj/DemandForecast/README.md

 3) R_markdown scripts which provides an overview of test runs and results.

 The data used in this project has a magnitude of over 100 GB, and is not stored on github.
-It is accesible through UiO Data Science hub storage (upon request, etc. ).
+It is accessible through UiO Data Science hub storage (upon request).

 # The Project